Get instant quote

 Limit the depth of cavities to four times their length.

-Machining deep cavities increases CNC part cost because large amounts of material must be removed, which is time consuming and wasteful.
+Machining deep cavities increases CNC machining cost because removing large volumes of material is time consuming and wasteful.

-CNC tools have limited cutting length and work best when cavity depth is about two to three times the tool diameter.
-For example, a 12 mm end mill can safely cut cavities up to about 25 mm deep.
-Deeper cuts, up to four times the diameter or more, are possible but raise cost because special tooling or multi-axis CNC systems are required.
+CNC tools have limited cutting length and perform best when cavity depth is about two to three times the tool diameter.
+For example, a 12 mm end mill can machine cavities up to about 25 mm deep.
+Deeper cuts, up to four times the diameter or more, are possible but increase cost because special tooling or multi-axis CNC systems are required.

 To minimize cost: